Chapter 21 : 20- The Traitor’s Offer

 After that, he watched Marietta talking to a tall, thin, masked woman with long straight brown hair and Harry had to listen carefully in order to hear the two women.

-“Just remember to send word when you’ve met up with Grindelwald’s lot, let us know what kind of state they’re in.
+“Just remember to send word when you’ve met up with Grindelwald’s old lot, let us know what kind of state they’re in.
 Selwyn recons that their Ministry assault weakened them a lot more than their admitting.
 Then we’ll be able to inform Cade and Morgana and they’ll meet up with you with reinforcements.”
 Marietta smiled as she handed the Death Eater a battered old watch.
 “Then, and only then, must you act.”
-Marietta finished as the brown haired witch nodded in understanding before vanishing with her own Portkey.
+Marietta finished as the brown haired witch nodded once in understanding before vanishing with her own Portkey.

 Eventually, after watching her send a message through Lucy’s fireplace that Rowle and Bailey had been captured, Marietta forced Harry from her mind.